Access Control Overview

 • Roles are hierarchical, so if a lower role has an access right, a higher role will also have that access right.

-• Workspace roles and Resource roles usually need to grant access rights for an operation to be permitted (calculated with AND).
+• Both Workspace and Resource roles must allow access for an operation to be permitted (evaluated with logical AND).

-• If a user has multiple Resource roles for the same resource, either assigned directly or through different groups, permission is granted if any one of those Resource roles allow it (calculated with OR).
+• If a user has multiple Resource roles for the same resource, either assigned directly or through groups, permission is granted if any one of those Resource roles allow it (evaluated with logical OR).

 Below is a conceptual diagram illustrating these principles.